Geotourism

 Geotourism is tourism associated with geological attractions and destinations.
-Geotourism deals with the abiotic natural and built environments.
+Geotourism (tourism with a geological base) deals with the abiotic natural and built environments.
 Geotourism was first defined in England by Thomas Alfred Hose in 1995.

 Definitions of modern geotourism

 Most of the world defines geotourism as purely the study of geological and geomorphological features.
 The key definitions of modern geotourism (abiotic nature-based tourism) include: